morganey-lang/Morganey/README.md

 This project introduces the following custom sbt commands:

-- `sbt build`: Compiles the subprojects `kernel`, `macros` and `stdlib` and copies the resulting jar-files into the target directory of the root project.
+- `sbt build`: Compiles the subprojects `kernel`, `macros` and `stdlib` and copies the resulting JAR files into the target directory of the root project.

-- `sbt buildModuleIndex`: Traverses the stdlib subproject and creates a resource file containing a list of modules - the so called [module-index].
-This command is automatically run if you `sbt compile` the project.
+- `sbt buildModuleIndex`: Traverses the stdlib subproject and creates a resource file containing a list of modules - the so-called [module-index].
+This command is run automatically if you `sbt compile` the project.

 - `sbt rebuild`: Alias for the execution of the commands `sbt clean` and `sbt build`.

-- `sbt retest`: Alias for the execution of the commands `sbt rebuild` and `sbt retest`.
+- `sbt retest`: Alias for the execution of the commands `sbt rebuild` and `sbt test`.

 ## Language ##